 Entering the second year of the global pandemic, consumers continued to transform the way they shop, bank and work, pushing many day-to-day transactions online and rapidly expanding the digital economy.
 While the availability of vaccines allowed in-person interactions to rebound somewhat in the US, Mastercard found that roughly 20% of the peak in the shift to ecommerce has stuck permanently for the retail sector.
 According to Mastercard SpendingPulse™, which measures overall retail sales across all payment types including cash and check, US ecommerce sales increased 9.4% year-over year in November 2021.

 The rapid adoption of online commerce also offered new opportunities and new incentives to fraudsters.
 For businesses, this only increased the challenge of providing frictionless experiences for consumers while minimizing fraud.
-As the digital economy continued to grow at a rapid pace in 2021, accurate and seamless digital identity verification and digital fraud prevention became even more critical to businesses.
+As the digital economy continued to grow at a rapid pace in 2021, accurate and seamless digital identity verification and fraud prevention became even more critical to businesses.

 As a result, we saw unprecedented query volume around the world.
 Here are a few highlights: